at our Open Days

-Following the England Women’s Football team victory over the USA at Wembley on Friday 7 October, Professor Glen Davison from Kent’s School of Sport and Exercise Sciences discusses how more research is needed to ensure future successes in women’s sport, and a truly level playing field.
+Ahead of the England Women’s Football team taking on the USA at Wembley tonight (7 October) in a sold out match, Professor Glen Davison from Kent’s School of Sport and Exercise Sciences discusses how more research is needed to ensure future successes in women’s sport, and a truly level playing field.
 He said:

 ‘While the English women’s team finally bringing football home this summer was a cause for celebration, it also gave women’s sport in general a much needed and deserved platform.
 Players, pundits and celebrities used the momentum behind the success to call on the Government to do more to encourage girls into sport – a key step in securing the future of women’s sport.